andrewkroening/andrewkroening/README.md

 #### IDS 706 (Data Engineering Systems)

 * [Andrew's MIDS Videos](https://m.youtube.com/playlist?list=PLTjQCZdGj6ozplSpZMqWndHNAmnto5Gyv) is the YouTube playlist of the demo videos I made for this course.

+* [Automated Hugging Face Fine-Tuner](https://github.com/nogibjj/hugging-face-gpt-trainer) - A script for fine-tuning a conversational language model and pushing it back to the Hugging Face hub.
+Check out [this model](https://huggingface.co/andrewkroening/GalaxyFarAway-DialoGPT-HanSolo) to see it fine-tuned on Han Solo!

 * [ONWARD Streamlit App](https://github.com/andrewkroening/ONWARD-Streamlit-App) - a little project to synthesize weather and air traffic data to provide an indicator if a flight will be delayed.

 * [NBA WAR Predictor](https://huggingface.co/spaces/andrewkroening/nba-war-predictor) - a Gradio interface built on a HuggingFace Space to show a selected basketball player's performance and give a projection for five years after.
 [GitHub code repo here.](https://github.com/andrewkroening/nba-war-predictor-tool)

 * [Data Pipeline Example](https://github.com/andrewkroening/azure-pipeline-example) built in Azure to capture survey responses, transform the data, conduct sentiment analysis, and alert a user if there is a negative response.

 #### IDS 702 (Data Modeling)